ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 [[Header]](../../WickedEngine/wiRenderPath3D.h) [[Cpp]](../../WickedEngine/wiRenderPath3D.cpp)
 Base class for implementing 3D rendering paths.
 It also supports everything that the Renderpath2D does.

 The post process chain is also implemented here.
-This means that the order of the post processes and the resources that they use are defined here, but the individual post process rendering on a lower level is implemented in the `wi::renderer` as core engine features.
-Read more about post process implementation in the [wi::renderer section](#post-processing).
+This means that the order of the post processes and the resources that they use are defined here, but the individual post process rendering on a lower level is implemented in the `lb::renderer` as core engine features.
+Read more about post process implementation in the [lb::renderer section](#post-processing).

 The post process chain is implemented in `RenderPath3D::RenderPostprocessChain()` function and divided into multiple parts:
 - HDR<br/>